moosecles/toxicity_classifier/README.md

 ### Usage

-The model is now ready for use.
-You can input custom sentences, and the classifier will provide you with toxicity level results.
+When inputting custom sentences, and the classifier provides the toxicity level results.
 This project represents our journey from a basic machine learning approach to a more advanced and accurate model for assessing sentence toxicity.